The best splash pads in Auckland for Kids

 Lloyd Elsmore Park Pool and Leisure Centre

-The splash pad opened in 2017 and was delivered through a strategic partnership between Auckland Council and ANZ.
+The Lloyd Elsmore splash pad (pictured above) will be open from 9:30am to 6pm on weekdays and from 9:30am to 5pm on weekends (weather dependent).
+The splash pad was opened in 2017 and was delivered through a strategic partnership between Auckland Council and ANZ.

 2. Stanmore Bay Pool and Leisure Centre